Paul Thomas (director): Life and career

-Thomas is a member of the Adult Video News Hall of Fame.
-He is a personal friend of Jennifer Ketcham, who recounts Thomas' directing style as relying heavily on aesthetics with "one-hundred-page scripts" and "deftly placed lighting" in order to create shadow effects on his performers' bodies.
+Thomas was a member of the Adult Video News Hall of Fame.
+He was a personal friend of Jennifer Ketcham, who recounts Thomas' directing style as relying heavily on aesthetics with "one-hundred-page scripts" and "deftly placed lighting" in order to create shadow effects on his performers' bodies.
 She also stated that Thomas would require more acting from his performers than many other directors in the industry.
+He died on June 10, 2025, at the age of 76.